Slaitroc/RicciPaoliGrisoni/RASD.md

 1. The company selects the "Sign up" option.
 2. The platform open the sign-up page.
 3. The company selects the "Company" option, provides the required information (Company name, Company headquarters address, VAT number, email and password) and click the "Sign Up" button.
-4. S&C sends a confirmation email to the provided email address through the Email Provider.
+4. The platform sends a confirmation email to the provided email address through the Email Provider.
 5. The Company confirms the registration by clicking on the link in the email.
 6. The platform validates the VAT number and checks if it is unique.
 7. The platform confirms the registration and activates the account.